Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 SaveDC and RestoreDC.

-Each time an application requests a device context its attributes are reset to the system default and the default pen and brush will be used.
-To avoid this reinitialisaton, the current device context state can be saved with the API function SaveDC() and restored with the API function RestoreDC().
+Each time an application requests a device context, its attributes are reset to the system defaults, and the default pen and brush are selected.
+To avoid this reinitialisation, the current device context state can be saved using the SaveDC() API function and later restored using the RestoreDC() API function.

 Example

 The following program demonstrates the WM_PAINT message by keeping a running total of client area repaints.
-Dragging another window over the application window or clicking the minimise and maximise icons can generate a repaint request.
+Clicking the minimise and maximise icons or resizing the window will generate a repaint request.

 Common Elements